-- 5.13.1.
-To play in senior social competitions, the junior player must be 16 years of age. - 5.13.2.
-Any player under 16 years of age will not be permitted to play in a senior social competition.
+5.13.1.
+To play in senior social competitions, the junior player must be 16 years of age.

 6. Transfer of Players Between Clubs/Individual Teams

 6.1.
 Policy Statement

 6.1.1.
 It is not in the best interests of our junior competitions and development of our junior players for dominant teams to form through movement of several junior representative players to one team.
 Accordingly, restrictions apply to the transfer of junior players.